Miquel Hudin · Full Version

 The Books & Europe

-This research culminated in a small, self-published book in 2007 that ended up being just two regions in South-East Europe, Dalmatia and Bosnia-Herzegovina, but it started the whole “Vinologue” book series.
-In subsequent years I became more serious about my wine writing and more books followed, including three in Catalunya, Spain after I moved there (Empordà, Priorat 1st & 2nd edition, and Montsant).
+In subsequent years I became more serious about my wine writing and more books followed, including three in Catalunya, Spain after I moved there: Empordà, Priorat 1st & 2nd edition, and Montsant.
 After so many years immersed in the intricacies of Catalan wine, and after several trips and months of research, my last book covered a completely different geographic area that is both ancient as well as brand new, the Republic of Georgia.

 All the while I’ve been maintaining a regular flow of wine content on this website for over 10 years.
 The name changed several times until finally re-launching it as a subscription magazine in 2019.

-Judging
+Wine Judging

-Since moving to Spain, wine judging became a more earnest occupation due to the abundance of wine competitions everywhere in Europe.
-And while I’ve judged at several local competitions, my main focus has been on the Decanter Awards since 2017 as well as Grenaches du Monde since 2018 and the Priorat Tast del Decenni since 2013.
+Since moving to Spain, wine judging became a more earnest endeavor due to the abundance of wine competitions everywhere in Europe.
+And while I’ve judged at several local competitions, my main focus has been on the Decanter Awards since 2017, only with breaks due to the Covid Pandemic.

 Awards

-The tendency of writing is for it to be a lonely craft which is why I’ve been ever so please to have received recognition for the efforts with awards such as: The Wine & Innovation Award by Millesima in 2020, the Best Drinks Writer in 2017 by the Fortnum & Mason Awards, and the Geoffrey Roberts Awards in 2016.
+The tendency of writing is other a lonely craft which is why I’ve been ever so please to have received recognition for the efforts with awards such as: The Wine & Innovation Award by Millesima in 2020, the Best Drinks Writer in 2017 by the Fortnum & Mason Awards, and the Geoffrey Roberts Awards in 2016.
 Moreover, I was selected as a Fellow at the Wine Writer’s Symposium in Napa Valley in 2018, and have been shortlisted for several other competitions including the Louis Roederer International Wine Writer’s Award.

 That’s a Q?